-Securities loans are required to be secured continuously by collateral in cash, cash equivalents, letters of credit or securities issued or guaranteed by the U.S. government, its agencies, instrumentalities or sponsored enterprises ("U.S. Government Securities") equal to at least 100% of the value of the loaned securities.
+Securities loans are required to be secured continuously by collateral in cash, cash equivalents, letters of credit or U.S. Government Securities equal to at least 100% of the value of the loaned securities.
 This collateral must be valued, or "marked to market," daily.
 Borrowers are required to furnish additional collateral to the Fund as necessary to fully cover their obligations to return the loaned securities on demand or at the end of the agreed loan period.